 THE Extended day

 We understand that for commuting parents there will always be occasions when they need to stay up in town outside of normal office hours.
-In that way, a rigid pick-up time can add unnecessary stress to an already demanding working week, so in addition to our excellent Flexi-Boarding provision, parents can also take advantage of our extended day from 07.30 -6.00pm, enabling children to access over 50 different kinds of after-school clubs throughout the year, many of which are free of charge.
+In that way, a rigid pick-up time can add unnecessary stress to an already demanding working week, so in addition to our excellent Flexi-Boarding provision, parents can also take advantage of our extended day from 7.30-6.00pm for all ages, enabling children to access over 70 different kinds of after-school clubs throughout the year, many of which are free of charge.

 Buying or Renting a New Home

 If expectations for the daily commute and the perfect school are met, securing a home that not only best suits the needs of the family but also represents great value for money is often the final missing piece in the jigsaw.
 With so many wonderful senior schools in Kent, to include several excellent grammar schools, it is hardly surprising that demand for both sales and rental properties in key school catchment areas is high.
 The first decision is often to buy or rent.
 Moving is expensive, especially with stamp duty at its new levels and so many families want to move out, get the children settled at school and then decide where to buy.